 On the other side of the gallery are colour photos showing the fishery in the mid to late 20th century, including purse seining, hand-lining, gill netting, scallop dragging, and weir fishing.

 Second Order Fresnel Lens from Gannet Rock Lighthouse: Gannet Rock was first lit in 1831.
-Our impressive lens, the second strongest of its kind at the time, is the center piece of this gallery which was built especially to house it.
+Our impressive Second Order Fresnel Lens, the second strongest light of its kind, is the center piece of this gallery which was built especially to house it.
 Our exhibit features information about the lens itself, the lighthouse’s long history, and some of its keepers.

 Lighthouses were crucial to shipping and helped reduce the number of shipwrecks and the fatalities from shipwrecks when they did occur.
 When light keepers weren’t keeping the light – an activity which require a multitude of tasks and skills – they had a lot of time on their hands which sometimes weighed heavily.
 It took great strength of character to withstand the isolation, and sometimes it was difficult, as we see from the following diary entry:

 Howard Ingalls, a Gannet Rock Lighthouse Keeper, made this entry in his journal on July 21, 1961: “Friday still desperately t[h]ick fog....thick all day, no change nor any sign of one.
 Haven’t seen a boat since last Sunday morning, speaking of isolation, this is over five days straight without seeing a boat or talking to anyone, [in]other words solitary confinement if I ever saw it and I’ve got my fill of it for the money I make.”